-Social Theory, Expository Writing, Leadership
+Social Theory, Written and Oral Communication, Leadership

 Dr. Kajsa Hallberg Adu is an interdisciplinary academic with a strong foundation in research, liberal arts, and community involvement.
 She joined Ashesi University College in 2009 as a lecturer, and teaches social theory, leadership as well as leads the work with our writing courses.
 She is the Chair of the Library Committee, the Vice-Chair of the Research Committee, and champions new media projects on campus where social media, virtual reality, and interdisciplinary storytelling intersects, for instance with 360 degrees depictions of campus for the Admissions Office.

 Kajsa holds a PhD degree in African Studies from the University of Ghana and a Master’s degree in Political Science from Uppsala University, Sweden.
 Kajsa studied communications at Reinhardt University, a liberal arts institution in Georgia, USA and International Business at Sodertorn College in Stockholm, Sweden.

 Her dissertation explores student voices on the migration options and has the title On A Course to Migrate?
 Migration Aspirations Among University Students in Ghana.
 Kajsa’s research interests include higher education in Africa, migration, decolonial theory, pedagogy, and social media.
 Kajsa is the founder of BloggingGhana, an organization for social media influencers in Ghana.
 She is herself a successful blogger on kajsaha.com and tweets @kajsaha.

 Political Economy, Migration Studies, Higher Education in Africa, Gender Studies, Interdisciplinary Research Methods, Digital culture and Social Media.